kbhavani21/laravel-coding-standards/src/content/docs/laravel/Coding Standards/dbNormalization.md

 title: Avoid Not Following DB Normalization
 ---

 When starting a new database design, following [Database Normalization](https://en.wikipedia.org/wiki/Database_normalization) is essential.
 But what does it mean in practice?
-What is <font color="green">normal</font> in this case?
+What is<span class="text-[13px] bg-[#EDEEF3] px-2 py-1">normal</span> in this case?
 Let's look at a few common mistakes that should be avoided.

 Take a look at this database example: